-- (10e) If two or more Member States designated authorities identify the same changes in the intensity of systemic or macro-prudential risk posing a risk to financial stability at the national level in each Member State which the designated authorities considers would better be addressed by means of national measures, the Member States may submit a joint notification to the Commission, the Council, the ESRB and EBA.
-When notifying the Commission, the Council, The ESRB and EBA they shall submit relevant evidence, including a justification of the joint notification. - (10f) The Commission shall furthermore be empowered to adopt a temporary increase in the level of own funds, risk weights, requirements for large exposures and public disclosure.
-Such provisions should be applicable for a period of one year, unless the European Parliament or the Council has objected to the delegated act within a period of 2 month.
-The Commission shall state the reasons for the use of this procedure.
-The Commission is only empowered to impose stricter prudential requirements for exposures which arise from market developments in the Union or outside the Union affecting all Member States. - (10g) A review of the macro-prudential regulation is finally justified in order for the Commission to assess, among other things, whether the current macro-prudential tools in this Regulation or the Directive [inserted by OP] are effective, efficient and transparent, whether new instruments shall be proposed, whether the coverage and the possible degrees of overlap of the macro-prudential tools for targeting similar risks in this Regulation or the Directive [inserted by OP] are adequate and how internationally agreed standards for systemic institutions interacts with the provisions in this Regulation or the Directive [inserted by OP]
+- (20) If two or more Member States' designated authorities identify the same changes in the intensity of systemic or macroprudential risk posing a risk to financial stability at the national level in each Member State which the designated authorities consider would better be addressed by means of national measures, the Member States may submit a joint notification to the Council, the Commission, the ESRB and EBA.
+When notifying the Council, the Commission, the ESRB and EBA Member States should submit relevant evidence, including a justification of the joint notification. - The Commission should furthermore be empowered to adopt a delegated act temporarily increasing the level of own funds requirements, requirements for large exposures and public disclosure requirements.
+Such provisions should be applicable for a period of one year, unless the European Parliament or the Council has objected to the delegated act within a period of three months.
+The Commission should state the reasons for the use of such a procedure.
+The Commission should only be empowered to impose stricter prudential requirements for exposures which arise from market developments in the Union or outside the Union affecting all Member States. - A review of the macroprudential rules is justified in order for the Commission to assess, among other things, whether the macroprudential tools in this Regulation or Directive 2013/.../EU\ are effective, efficient and transparent, whether new instruments should be proposed, whether the coverage and the possible degrees of overlap of the macroprudential tools for targeting similar risks in this Regulation or Directive 2013/.../EU\ are appropriate and how internationally agreed standards for systemically important institutions interacts with this Regulation or Directive 2013/.../EU\.